Site icon Our Breathing Planet

 Mammoth Cave Physical Description

 The masterpiece of natural construction man named Mammoth Cave fully merits that designation.
 That’s becasue it ranks as the largest of all known cave systems of earth!
-To date, mapped passageways exceed 400 mi (640 km) in length, with possibly more waiting.
+To date, total mapped passageways exceed an astounding 400 mi (640 km) in length, with possibly more waiting.

 Despite its extraordinary measurement in this particular dimension, however, it’s not known for its depth.
-That due to the surprising fact that it’s actually relatively shallow in this regard.
+That due to the surprising fact that this marvel of geology actually remains relatively shallow in this regard.
 Even at its lowest point, it’s never more than 379 ft (15 m) beneath the surface.

-Yet, within its confines, one finds a true abundance of marvels.
-These include stalactites and stalagmites.
-The former hangs from the ceiling, while the latter rises from the floor, typically beneath them.
+Yet, within its vast confines, one finds a true abundance of natural marvels.
+These include both stalactites and stalagmites.
+The former hangs from the ceiling, while the latter rises from the floor, typically located beneath them.
 Both form by the slow deposition of minerals from dripping water.

-Other wonders found within Mammoth Cave also include flowstones.
-These formed by sheets of water flowing over cave walls, leaving behind a smooth, layered appearance.
+Some of the other wonders found within Mammoth Cave also include flowstones.
+These features formed by sheets of water flowing over the cave walls, leaving behind a smooth, layered appearance.
 Helictites also appear, developing as large formations that grow in curving, twisting shapes.

-Not content to end there, though, a feature named the Rotunda forms one of the largest rooms within the amazing cave, characterized by its massive dome-shaped ceiling.
+Not content to end there, though, another feature named the Rotunda forms one of the largest rooms anywhere within the amazing cave, characterized by its massive dome-shaped ceiling.
 Bottomless Pit also exists as a deep chasm that adds an element of mystery and intrigue.

 Source: https://bit.ly/36kiPGD Photo: James St. John CCL: https://bit.ly/3yBGgr7